Get advice and support about the rising costs of doing business on the Find Business Support website.

 2. The importance of pre-employment checks

 Pre-employment checks are an important part of the recruitment process.
-They help you to:
+They help you to ensure the potential employee:

-• comply with the law by ensuring the employee has permission to work - and remain - in the UK and has not been barred from carrying out the job - eg for roles working with vulnerable groups or holding the position of director
+• has not been barred from carrying out the job - e.g. for roles holding the position of director

-• check that the potential employee is suitably qualified or skilled for the job
+• is suitably qualified or skilled for the job (references and qualifications)

-• check that the employee is physically able to carry out the job - though you must ensure you do not discriminate
+• is physically able to carry out the job

 You must ensure your checks are not discriminatory (for example, a health check that discriminates against disabled people and is not necessary for the job) and do not discourage people from applying for the job.